I’m currently focusing on these things in my life:

 - … fully adopting value pricing.

-Swimming (almost!) every weekdayHome workouts and walks during 2020 (this is helping me keep on track).
+Swimming (almost!) every weekdayHome workouts and walks during 2020.

-- Switching to a primarily plant-based diet, removing processed food from my diet.
+- Eating a primarily plant-based diet, with the aim of removing all processed food.

 These are my priorities.
 Other than the exceptions below, I say no to everything else: recruitment/employment offers, business partnerships, equity/profit–share deals, marketing services, outsourcing my development needs, stuff being sold over the phone, and so on.